cnsuhao/div2/course/homeworks/hw04/README.md

 ADVANCED:
 -----------------------------
 Make sure you complete each `[ADVANCED]` question in the homework.
-In addtion, make the following two programs:
+In addition, make the following two programs:

 1. **`cake.py`**:  Implement a program version of [cake or death](http://youtu.be/BNjcuZ-LiSY).
 Here are the rules:
     * Keep asking "cake or death?" until death is selected